 During our time in Myanmar we passed through Inle Lake, a wonderful destination located in the Nyaung Shwe township of Shan state.
 3.5 miles long and seven miles wide, the lake is famous for its unique fishing techniques and floating markets, something I had to see when passing through.

 We set out early, travelling through the town in the black of morning at 5:30am to the docks.
-Once we boarded, we set off into the lake in complete darkness, the only sounds were of the motor and the water breaking at our helm.
+Once we boarded, we set off into the lake in complete darkness, the only sounds were of the motor and the water breaking at the bow.
 Soon enough, the world was slowly brought to light.
 Wonderful colours of blue, pink and purple filled the sky and the lake, bracketed by silhouettes of mountains, banana trees and fishermen setting off for the catch of the day.

 We spent the day in the floating villages that exist on the lake, passing through the fresh-food market, learning how to canoe on the narrow, unbalanced wooden boats the locals use daily, trying local foods and delicacies and learning how this incredible community works.